Tramshy/trashy-behavior-graph/README.md

 2. Reference your `BehaviorPanel` in the `Panel` field of the `BehaviorTree`.
 3. Enjoy!

-## Dependency: `TrashyTools`
-This package depends on the `TrashyTools` package, which is an MIT Licensed utility library for Unity (Created by me :D).
-Either install the package through the package manager, or add the https Git link to your projects `manifest.json` file.

-For more information, visit the [Trashy Tools repository](https://github.com/Tramshy/trashy-tools-package)

 ## License
 This package is licensed under the MIT License.
 For more information read: `LICENSE`.